 Identify the learning outcomes for this module, i.e. knowledge, skills and attributes to be developed through completion of this module.
-Outcomes should be referenced to the relevant QAA benchmark statements and the Framework for Higher Education Qualifications in England, Wales and Northern Ireland (2008).
+Outcomes should be referenced to the relevant QAA benchmark statements and the .
 The SEEC Credit Level Descriptors for Further and Higher Education 2003 and Queen Mary Statement of Graduate Attributes should also be used as a guiding framework for curriculum design.